 The following application types are not available to download through the Planning Portal and the forms can be downloaded below:

 Deemed Consent Notification

-There are now provisions for the automatic discharge of planning conditions where the Local Authority have failed to give notice of their decision within 8 weeks beginning with the day immediately following that on which the application was received by the Authority.
-To take advantage of the new Deemed Discharge Procedure it is necessary for an Applicant to submit a Deemed Discharge Notice to the Local Authority.
+To take advantage of the Deemed Discharge Procedure it is necessary for an Applicant to submit a Deemed Discharge Notice to the Local Authority.
 Such Notice can be served 6 weeks after receipt of the Condition Discharge Application by the Local Authority.
-This notification can only be used for consents granted after the 15 April 2015.
+This notification can only be used for consents granted after the 15 April 2015

 Temporary (Flexible) Change of Use Notification